Heba-WebDev/ReserveHub/README.md

-# Hotel Management System
+# ReserveHub

 ## Overview
-Welcome to Hotel Management System!
-This is a web application that allows customers to easily book and manage their hotel stays.
+Welcome to ReserveHub!
+This is a web application for hotel management that allows customers to easily book and manage their hotel stays.

 ## Features